zoot101/snapraid-daily/README.md

 Set to \"yes\" to use, leave commented out or set to \"no\" to disable.

+### snapraid\_binary\_path

+This option is for cases where the **SnapRAID** binary is installed in a different location than the default.
+The vast majority of users should not need to use this.

+If, for example **SnapRAID** itself is installed from outside the offical repos or compiled from source, the main binary may not be in the users
+**PATH**.
+If this is the case, an alternative path to the **SnapRAID** binary can be specified here.
+Uncomment and set the path to the alternative location of the binary if required.

+By default if this option is not used, the output of the command **which snapraid** is used to get the path to the **SnapRAID** binary.

 ### start\_hook1-N

 Specify the path to a number of hook scripts that are called when the script completes its initial checks and determines the intial status of the